RogerRabbit32/Python---OpenAI_API_script/README.md

 The reviews are then being sorted based on the given rate and saved in a separate CSV file.

-<b>To run the script on a local machine, one should:</b>
+<b>To run the script on a local machine, one should:

-1. Download the code archive
+<ul>Download the code archive
-2. Open the code directory with an appropriate IDE
-3. Install the required dependencies with pip install requirements.txt command
+Open the code directory with an appropriate IDE Install the required dependencies with <code>pip install requirements.txt</code> command </ul></b>